lucasmoschen/lucasmoschen.github.io/_projects/01-2020-09-espotifai.md

 -->

 Study of the playlist continuation problem and implementation of automatic recommendation algorithms to deal with it.
-It was our final project of the subject [Fundamentals of Data Science](https://emap.fgv.br/en/discipline/mestrado/fundamentals-data-science).
+It was our final project for subject [Fundamentals of Data Science](https://emap.fgv.br/en/discipline/mestrado/fundamentals-data-science).
 [Lucas Domingues](https://github.com/lucasresck) was my partner in the development.